For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Very few towns have been able to transform themselves quite like what Muswellbrook has.

-This small town has changed from relying on coal mining to becoming a multi-faceted community.
-Not only has it become the main base for the Hunter Valley wine industry but also several artisan cafes that highlight many produce grown on surrounding farms.
+This small town has changed from relying on coal mining to becoming a vibrant community.
+Not only has it become the main base for the Hunter Valley wine industry but also several artisan cafes highlight the rich produce grown in the area.

-Its position on the New England Highway boasts excellent road connections across the state and the town also has direct rail links to both Newcastle and Sydney.
+It’s a well-connected town on the New England Highway boasts excellent road connections across the state and it also has direct rail links to both Newcastle and Sydney.

 LGA: Muswellbrook Shire